rp-rs/rp-hal/README.md

 use the UF2 process.

 The RP2040 contains a Cortex-M0+ processor, which implements the Thumb-2 format of the ARMv6-M instruction set.
+There are no operating-specific features in the binaries produced - they are for 'bare-metal' systems.
 For compatibilty with other Arm code (e.g. as produced by GCC), Rust uses the *Arm Embedded-Application Binary Interface* standard or EABI.
 Therefore, any Rust code for the RP2040 should be compiled with the target `thumbv6m-none-eabi`.

 More details can be found in the [Project Template](https://github.com/rp-rs/rp2040-project-template).